Jennifer Crumbley convicted of involuntary manslaughter over son's school shooting

 Crumbley's husband, James, is scheduled to go on trial next month on identical charges of involuntary manslaughter.

-Jennifer Crumbley testified on her own behalf during the trial, saying she never thought her son would be a killer and could not have forseen his actions.
+Jennifer Crumbley testified on her own behalf during the trial, saying she never thought her son would be a killer and could not have foreseen his actions.

 Ethan Crumbley, who was 15 at the time of the shooting, pleaded guilty to murder and was sentenced late last year to life without the possibility of parole.